 The sciatic nerve runs vertically from your low back down the back of your thigh and can either pass behind the piriformis muscle or right through this muscle.
 The close relationship of the sciatic nerve and piriformis muscle is the reason why many individuals with Piriformis syndrome are misdiagnosed.
-The sciatic nerve can get compressed and/or irratated in many different places: 1) The low back, 2) The Piriformis Muscle, 3) Anywhere along the back of the leg.
+The sciatic nerve can get compressed and/or irritated in many different places: 1) The low back, 2) The Piriformis Muscle, 3) Anywhere along the back of the leg.

 What Causes Piriformis Syndrome?

 The problem is you might actually have a fat wallet.
 Many men often put thick wallets in the back pockets of their pants.
-Being creatures of habit you usually put your wallet in the same back pocket everyday.
+Being creatures of habit you usually put your wallet in the same back pocket every day.
 When you sit on your thick wallet it puts extra pressure on the piriformis muscle and shifts your pelvis.
 If you sit for long periods of time like a truck driver or office worker you may be aggravating your piriformis muscle and giving yourself piriformis syndrome.
 The easy solution is to take the wallet out.

-2. Fall on your buttock
+Fall on your Buttock

 Hip Dysfunction or SIJ Dysfunction

-If you are experiencing issues with your hip or SIJ condition your piriformis muscle may need to overcompensate or work harder in order to help you manage with this pain or injury.
+If you are experiencing issues with your hip or sacroiliac joint, your piriformis muscle may need to overcompensate or work harder in order to help you manage with this pain or injury.
 Limping can also put more strain on your piriformis muscle.
 Ultimately, correcting your hip problem or SIJ dysfunction and improving the muscle control and balance in this region can take some of the strain off the Piriformis muscle and allow it to work the way it was made to.

 Your health provider will determine what muscles are too tight and which are not strong enough and might be placing additional load on the piriformis muscle.
 It is important to note that everyone is unique and your muscle imbalances will be assessed individually.
 This means that the prescriptive exercises that you are given will be unique to you and will help only you!